 - In extreme deficiencies, the leaves may appear burnt

 - Older leaves turn yellow first

-- The yellowing starts from the centre of the leaves
+- The yellowing starts from the center of the leaves.

 - Stunted growth